telerik/xaml-docs/controls/radbuttons/features/toggle-switch-button.md

 # Toggle Switch Button

-__RadToggleSwitchButton__ inherits from our __RadToggleButton__ control which implements the [ICommandSource](https://msdn.microsoft.com/en-us/library/system.windows.input.icommand(v=vs.110).aspx) interface.
+__RadToggleSwitchButton__ is a control design to display two exclusive choices.
+The control is represented by a track in which the thumb is smoothly sliding left and right.
+The two states content can be customized along with their position.
+The button derives from our __RadToggleButton__ control.
 Because of the inheritance, it has all of the features of the __RadToggleButton__ control.
-The __ICommandSource__ implementation allows you to attach commands to the button, which will get executed when it gets clicked.

 >tip You can see how to use ICommand with a button in the [Commands]({%slug radbuttons-features-commands%}) topic.